 Fact 3.
 Target date funds don't guarantee a return.

-Even in an ideal world where every target date fund was composed with investors’ best interests in mind, you still risk losing principal.
+Even in an ideal world where every target date fund was composed with investors’ best interests in mind, you’d still risk losing principal.
 That’s true anytime you go beyond totally safe investments like CDs and savings accounts.

 Many investors don’t understand that.